msupply-foundation/conforma-web-app/docs/internal/Actions-on-Applications.md

 ### Review home page (or list)

+The **Assignment tab** shows review assignments for the current stage, with a selector to choose between the current review level, or all levels for this stage.

+Each section displays:

+- 1 row regarding the assignment the level selected (or one per level when "All levels" is selected)
+- 1 row for the associated review (or one row per level assigned when "All levels" is selected)

 On server side we calculate the count of each of the following fields (used to define each available action on the front-end) based on status of `review_assignment` and `review`.
-The GraphQL queries (`getReviewInfo` and `getApplicationList`) will fetch ALL `review_assignment` related to the current application `serial`, for all reviewer `user` of the selected `stage` and `level` (or all levels if that's selected).s
+The GraphQL queries (`getReviewInfo` and `getApplicationList`) will fetch ALL `review_assignment` related to the current application `serial`, for all reviewers `user` of the selected `stage` and `level` (or all levels if this option is selected).

-On most recent changes the **Assignment tab** was changed to only display one level at each time - and only for the current stage.
-That was required for simplification of the results displayed and to facilitate on the assignment/re-assignment process.
-The **Submit** button was also included to validate the assignment/re-assignment.

-Each section displays:

-- 1 row for the level selected (or one per level when "All levels" is selected)
-- 1 row for the review of the assigned (or one per level assigned when "All levels" is selected)

-For each `review_assignment` with status ASSIGNED and with `review` status SUBMITTED there is the default action to `View`.
+For each `review_assignment` with status ASSIGNED and with review status SUBMITTED, there is the default action to `View`.

 Otherwise if `review_assignment` and `review` is associated to the current user, will generate one of the following actions and display in each of the assigned sections: